Your traffic ticket (also called a citation) contains important information on both the front and back.

 For more information, visit the General Information section and select the "How Do I Take Care of Insurance Violations?" and "How Do I Reserve a Court Date?"

-If you were cited for California Vehicle Code section 12951 and you had a valid driver’s license at the time you received your ticket, you can show the clerk your license, either in person or a copy by mail.
-You must also pay the court a transaction fee.
-Refer to your courtesy Violation Information Notice for the amount.
+If you were cited for California Vehicle Code section 12951 and you had a valid driver’s license at the time you received your ticket, you can show the clerk your license, either in person or a copy by mail or online.

 Other license violations such as California Vehicle Code sections 12500 and 14601 may require a mandatory court appearance.
 Follow the instructions on your Violation Information Notice or contact the court prior to the date indicated on your citation.